 Estimated GFR (eGFR) is based on the assumption of a steady state creatinine concentration.
 However, acute kidney injury is a nonsteady state and eGFR in this situation is unreliable.
 Retooling the fundamental creatinine clearance equation has now provided the power and versatility to estimate renal function under nonsteady conditions.
 Kinetic estimated GFR (KeGFR) is derived from the initial creatinine content, volume of distribution, creatinine production rate, and the quantitative difference between consecutive plasma creatinines over a given time.
 For that period, the deciphered creatinine excretion then yields the creatinine clearance rate.

 KeGFR = (Steady state plasma creatinine x Creatinine clearance / Mean plasma creatinine) x (1 – (24Dplasma creatinine / DTime (h) x max Dplasma creatinine/day)).
-Serum creatinine level (SCr) reflects adjusted SCr throughout the manuscript.
+Note that D here represents the delta symbol (i.e., rate of change).
 KeGFR can be calculated by accessing a demonstration calculator.